San Antonio Personal Injury Lawyer

 • Property damage liability per accident: $25,000

 You may also opt to pay for greater coverage limits, as well as optional types of coverage.
 The minimum amounts of insurance in Texas only pay for the other driver’s losses, not yours.
-For first-party coverage, you could purchase uninsured or underinsured motorist, medical payment, rental car reimbursement, and/or personal injury protection insurance.
+For first-party coverage, you could purchase uninsured or underinsured motorists, medical payment, rental car reimbursement, and/or personal injury protection insurance.

 How Does Liability Insurance Work?